 ipsec.secrets - save to /etc, or the directory specified inside your Strongswan configure file.

 ipsec.conf - save to /etc, or the directory specified inside your Strongswan configure file.

 The steps below assume that you already have a running and up to date OpenVPN Access Server installed on your system (preferably the virtual appliance).
 Before you proceed, please make sure that your Amazon subnets do not overlap with your on-premises subnets.
 If overlaps do exist, you will need to renumber these subnets before you begin the following process.

 To setup the VPN connection, login to your AWS Management Console.
-From there, select the VPC service from the list of options presented.
+From there, select the VPC service from the list of Services.

 In your VPC dashboard, you should already have at least 1 VPC listed, similar to the image indicated below.
 If you do not already have a VPC, most likely your instances are inside EC2 Classic or you may be inside the wrong active region (check the top right hand corner and see what your active region is).
 If your instances are currently inside EC2 Classic, you will need to create a new VPC and migrate your instances over to that VPC (by creating image AMIs and then redeploying them via the custom AMI process).